Spatio-temporal analysis of extreme winter temperatures in Ireland: Data

 \subsection{Station data}

-For the purpose of this study, we focus on modelling the extremal behaviour of observational temperature data.
-We consider observed temperature data to avoid pre-processed data products which may influence or smooth out extremal behaviour \citep{Donat2014}.
-The creation of data products may involve omitting some extreme values mistakenly identified as outliers and smoothing spatial patterns which can have a great impact on the magnitude of unusually large or small events.
+We analyse observed temperature data from official Irish temperature recording stations rather than pre-processed data products, which may influence or smooth out extremal behaviour.
+Such smoothing can have a large impact on the magnitude of unusually large or small events \citep{Donat2014}.
+The data are compiled from two sources, with observational data for the Republic of Ireland provided by Met Éireann's data archive\footnote{Copyright Met Éireann. \url{https://www.met.ie/climate/available-data/historical-data}.}, while Northern Ireland sites were obtained through the Met Office Integrated Data Archive System \citep[MIDAS;][]{ukmo-midas}.
+The locations and lengths of data series of the 125 stations are shown in Figure \ref{fig:obs_data_locs}, where we only use stations with a least 5 years of data.
+We restrict our analysis to data from the period 1950--2022, although some stations have data prior to 1950, as these are the dates of our climatic covariates (discussed in Section~\ref{sec:c6_oscillation_covariates}).

-Our daily minimum temperature data comprise Irish temperature stations compiled from two sources, with observational data for the Republic of Ireland provided by Met Éireann's data archive\footnote{Copyright Met Éireann. \url{https://www.met.ie/climate/available-data/historical-data}.}, while Northern Ireland sites were obtained through the Met Office Integrated Data Archive System \citep[MIDAS;][]{ukmo-midas}.
-The data exhibits a substantial amount of missingness, with data availability greatly decreasing as we go back in time.
-Although we have some data prior to 1950, for the purpose of comparing different climatic covariates (discussed in Section~\ref{sec:c6_oscillation_covariates}), which are only available mutually since 1950, we restrict our analysis to data from the period 1950--2022.
-The data set contains some outliers that were not physically realistic, we took a conservative approach to remove these values to avoid discarding any true, extreme observations.
-Thus, we only removed any temperatures that were greater than 4 (empirically estimated) standard deviations away from the mean minimum temperature on a given day.
-This procedure removed 93 unrealistic observations from the data set.
-Keeping sites that had at least 5 years of data, we have a collection of 125 sites with a total number of approximately 330,000 daily minimum winter (December, January, February; DJF) temperature records over Ireland.
+We use daily minimum temperature data from the winter months (DJF).
+The DJF period accounts for more than 80\% of all the days with temperatures colder than their 1\% site-wise marginal quantile, a substantial increase relative to when using the equivalent 5\% quantile, suggesting that DJF accounts for the vast majority of extreme cold temperature days in Ireland.
+The data exhibit a substantial amount of missing data, with data availability greatly decreasing as we go back in time.
+See the Supplementary Material Section~1 for a plot showing the proportion of observed data by year for each station.
+The dataset contains some outliers that were not physically realistic.
+We removed the 93 temperatures that were greater than four sample standard deviations away from the mean minimum temperature on a given day.
+The total number of daily minimum temperatures was approximately $330,000$.